 Another drawback to hay bales is critters.
 You’re just asking for mice and other pests to make themselves at home in your RV.
 If you want to keep mice out of your RV, avoid the hay bales.

 Professional Skirting For RVs

 If you’ve got some extra money to spend and you want something that works a little better or looks a little nicer, there are professional skirting options.
 These options provide a great seal to lock in air.
 They also make your RV look much classier.
-In fact, there are some RV parks out there that won’t allow DIY RV skirting options.
+In fact, there are some RV parks out there that won’t allow DIY RV skirting for winter.

 Here are some of the popular professional choices on the market.

 AirSkirts are a bit newer to the RV skirting scene.
 They are basically inflatable tubes that go on the underside of your RV to lock in air.
 They offer different sizes based on your RVs length and ground clearance, so be sure to pick the right kit.

 They don’t require any hardware like snaps, hooks, or drilling holes in your RV.
 According to the website, AirSkirts can be setup in under 30 minutes.
 However, based on reports from actual users in the Cool RV Stuff Facebook Group, the first time, at least, typically takes around an hour or so.

 The major downside with AirSkirts is that they are very costly.
 They will last a long time, but the upfront hit could be enough to turn some RVers away.